Dmchale92/Pigrow/README.md

 The following is out-of-date but sections of it may still be useful.

-The following is out-of-date but sections of it may still be useful.

 # Test and config scripts

 - LED - test_led.py - simply turns the LED on for 30 seconds